sveinung/writings/maintainable_backbone_tests.md

 Writing maintainable Backbone view tests
 ========================================

 Testing complex JavaScript views is a pain.
 These views often contain lots of markup and logic, resulting in tests that are both cluttered and difficult to understand.
 Additionally, there is often duplicated code, such as DOM selectors and Ajax responses.
-In my experience, writing maintainable tests for these views can be greatly improved by using _Page Objects_.

-// what is page object (2 setninger)
-// kanskje noe sånt som "facade for viewene dine", eller noe i den retningen
+This blog post will deal with writing clean and maintainable tests for Backbone views.

 The example
 -----------